alexliu0809/Zillow_Scraper/README.md

 ```

 # Disclaimer
 This script is not designed for large-scale scraping.
-Use it at your own risk.
+Use it at your own risk (licensed under the Apache License).